-Assessing and monitoring a critically ill patient who is pregnant can be extra challenging because of the physiological changes that occur during pregnancy as well as the priorities of care extending not only to the mother but to the care of the unborn fetus as well (Jevon 2012).
+Assessing and monitoring a critically ill patient who is pregnant can be extra challenging due to the physiological changes that occur during pregnancy, as well as the priorities of care extending not only to the mother but to the care of the unborn fetus as well (Jevon 2012).

 Failure to recognise, manage and treat abnormalities in the patient’s airway, breathing and circulation are the most common causes for cardiorespiratory arrest (Resuscitation Council UK 2006).
-These deficiencies are also present in the care of pregnant patients and a leading factor in maternal deaths (Grady et al. 2007).
+These deficiencies are also present in the care of pregnant patients and are a leading factor in maternal death (Grady et al. 2007).

-Early recognition and management are therefore very important in improving patient outcomes.
+Early recognition and management and the use of a validated obstetric early warning scoring system are therefore crucial in improving patient outcomes.

 The critically ill pregnant patient must be approached using a systematic ABCDE assessment approach, but modifications will be required.
 These changes can be made only when the clinical staff has a sound understanding of the physiological changes associated with pregnancy.

 Therefore, expert help from midwives, emergency and critical care teams, obstetricians, anaesthetists and neonatal teams should be summoned at the earliest opportunity to improve the outcome for both mother and fetus (Lewis 2007).